bagder/docs/curl-vs-wget.md

   internally.
 It is also slightly harder to make a library than a "mere" command line tool.

-- *pipes*. curl works more llke the traditional unix cat command, it sends more stuff to stdout, and reads more from stdin in a "everything is a pipe" manner.
+- *pipes*. curl works more like the traditional unix cat command, it sends more stuff to stdout, and reads more from stdin in a "everything is a pipe" manner.
 Wget is more like cp, using the same analogue.